-Goat down with an average fibre diameter of 19–23 microns has been called Cashgora and was once marketed as a separate product.
-However prices have been very low, and little is now sold.
+Goat down with an average fibre diameter of 19–23 microns was called Cashgora and marketed as a separate product.
+Prices became very low and little is now sold.

 Goat meat has a significant worldwide market.
 International demand for processed goat meat has outstripped world supply in the last few years, resulting in 2005 prices being about double those in 1990.
 It has various names, depending on the place and language – for instance, kid-goat meat is called cabrito in Spanish and capretto in Italian.
 Chevon is a generic name used in some countries, but in New Zealand it is simply called goat meat.